 Drats!
 BUT, all is not lost – you can still get to the top of Google with a couple of strategies including these local marketing tools:

-- Firstly, you need a thorough grasp of how to use to keywords and Google analytics to help you push organic traffic to your product pages.
+- Firstly, you need a thorough grasp of how to use to keywords.
+After that, Google analytics to help you push organic traffic to your product pages.

 - Secondly, you need a rudimentary understanding of Google Adsense and Adwords (more on this to come).